 Not every claim has the same effect on your rates.
 Some are more severe than others.
 For instance, a minor fender bender comes at a far lower price than an at-fault accident with multiple injuries and thousands in property damage.

-So, which types of auto insurance claims are more likely to raise your premium?
-Here’s a look at which claims put you at risk to pay more:
+So, which types of claims are more likely to raise your auto insurance premium?
+Here’s a look at which put you at risk to pay more:

 If you cause an accident, your rates are sure to skyrocket.
 It’s also likely to cause your insurer to label you as a high-risk driver.
 When you’re in this category, your provider will charge you far more than a normal driver.
 And, in some cases, you may end up losing your policy altogether.

 Any accident that results in a totaled car (or more if you’re at fault) is likely to cause your rates to go up.
 These types of claims are wildly expensive.
 Insurers must pay you an amount equal to the car’s actual cash value (ACV), which can reach the tens of thousands.

 A no-fault claim, especially one with injuries, may raise your premium.
 This may not seem right, but it’s all about how much it costs your insurer.
 Injuries are often expensive, and costs can last for a long time.